 The purpose of the federal gift tax is to ensure that people do not give away their assets during life to avoid paying federal taxes at the time of death.
 These taxes change from year to year and make gifting a challenging environment.

-If you are considering giving a large financial gift, call Karen Brady of Karen Brady & Associates, P.C., at 303-835-1811.
+If you are considering giving a large financial gift, call Karen Brady of The Law Offices of Karen Brady & Associates, P.C., at 303-835-1811.
 She can recommend options to help you minimize taxes now and in the future.

 For more than 20 years, our firm has been serving clients in the Greater Denver, JeffCo and Front Range areas.
 We are committed to getting to know our clients, understanding their goals and needs, and recommending solutions tailored to each person's unique situation.